FredericGariepy/LighthouseLabs/PKM/W2/D5/project/Report.md

 # Discussion Section:
-> A discussion of each of the connections between the sensors, IoCs and thresholds.

-All devices on the network have a Ping Sensor to ensure probe connectivity and device downtime.
+**All devices** on the network have a Ping Sensor to ensure probe connectivity and device downtime.
 Together with Bandwidth Usage Sensor, this creates a baseline for traffic on the network, used for IoC detection at a network level.

-All Windows devices are probed by WMI Security Center Sensors to check for antivirus software status.
+**All Windows devices** are probed by WMI Security Center Sensors to check for antivirus software status.
 WMI Event Log sensors are the bedrock of log-based IoC detection.
 These sensors are foundational to recording important Event IDs and mainting device security updates.
 Additionally, some Folder Sensor keep track activity related to HVA which occupy windows worksations in Marketing & Sales (PII and Financial data).

-For Linux machines, file Content Sensor are required to centrally monitor Syslog.
+For **Linux machines**, file Content Sensor are required to centrally monitor Syslog.
 Just like in Windows, Logs are the bedrock of reconnaissance and intrusion detection.

-Marketing and Sales have IMAP Sensor (Email sensor) to detect IoCs related to the deparment's activities.
+**Marketing and Sales** have IMAP Sensor (Email sensor) to detect IoCs related to the deparment's activities.
 The sensor performs Email Volume and can Search String in messages to detect Phishing.

-Developer (VMs) were found to run mySQL and apache 2, hence were equiped with MySQL v2 Sensor (Database Query Sensor) and HTTP Apache ModStatus PerfStats Sensor.
+**Developer** (VMs) were found to run mySQL and apache 2, hence were equiped with MySQL v2 Sensor (Database Query Sensor) and HTTP Apache ModStatus PerfStats Sensor.
 Those two sensors monitor IoCs related to availability of services, and integrity of the database.
 Developers benefit from SSH Sensor (Port Sensor) SSH Remote (Ping Sensor), to detect brute force attacks and man-in-the-middle attacks.

-The PRTG Managing device's probe has a default System Health Sensor.
+The **PRTG Managing device**'s probe has a default System Health Sensor.
 This is an important monitor due to the system itself relying on the availability of the probe.
 Such probes can also be manually added, in case load-balancing probes were added.

-13. HTTP Load Time Sensor
-14. FTP Sensor
-15. Windows IIS Application Sensor
+The **ISS server** contains FTP and Webserver.
+Hence it has a HTTP Load Time Sensor for public facing IoCs (DDoS, Malicious Redirects, Content Injections) and and a FTP Sensor for a baseline checking on filetransfer for IoCs of Exfiltration.
+PRTG expressly has an Windows IIS Application Sensor, which might replace both HTTP Load Time and FTP sensors because of its very powerfull monitoring capabilties in Integrity (bytes and files (data) sent/received, HTTP requests Get/Post, Status Up/Down, Users Known/Anonymous).
-16. Windows Process Sensor
+The Windows Process Sensor checks on IIS Server performance for potential IoCs related to Availability.

-17. Packet Sniffer Sensor
+**Test Systems** have SSH Port Sensors to monitor potential break-ins, as test enviroments are likely to cary default settings and vulnerable to brute force attempts.

+Lastly, **IT System** devices also have SSH Port Sensors due to the likelyhood of operators to use remote acces.
+Packet Sniffer Sensor provides baseline information to recognize IoCs such as reconaisance or Exfiltration.

 # Recommendation Section:
 > A recommendation section where you should recommend how the client might enhance the security of their systems (for example added sensors); you must cite industry best practices as you make your recommendations.